Krisha2000/IPL_First_Innings_Score_Prediction/README.md

 The goal is to predict the first innings total score in an IPL match using features such as runs, wickets, and overs.
 The project experimented with multiple regression techniques, with Polynomial Regression (degree 2) being the most successful model in terms of generalization.
 Random Forest was also tested but showed signs of overfitting.

 # Dataset
-The dataset used is sourced from Kaggle: IPL Ball-by-Ball Dataset (2008-2022) and extended to include the 2023 season.
+- The dataset used is sourced from Kaggle: IPL Ball-by-Ball Dataset (2008-2023)
+- Some manually added data from 2024 IPL to prediction of unseen data.

 # Key features include: